 Miniature Daffodils are garden favourites and Tete a Tete is a legend among them.
 Tete Boucle is a double form of this robust bloom.
-The many layered petals are rich, golden yellow and open early season.
+The many layered petals are rich, golden yellow and open early to mid season.

 These petite blooms are small in size but big on impact.
 They are perfect for small gardens, pots, lawn plantings or the front of beds.